 We couldn’t just pick one so pastries it is!
 YELLOW is Albi’s daytime concept, and they have all sorts of unique goodies available – think ras el hanout morning buns to chocolate-moroccan mint croissants.
 Whether you’re in the mood for something savory or sweet, they’ll make sure you leave full and satisfied.

 Insannnnnnely tasty vegan cuisine!
-The dan dan noodles were a highlight for sure, but they hit it out of the park with the entire meal – click here to see our full write up from a while back.
+The dan dan noodles were a highlight for sure, but they hit it out of the park with the entire meal.
 It was seriously banger after banger, and we can’t recommend them enough.
 The noodz were chewy magic, cooked to al dente perfection, coated in this uber flavorful sauce that had just the right amount of heat.
 Don’t just take our word for it though – head over to enjoy ASAP.

 If you haven’t tried this dish yet, you are high key missing out.
 Their shrimp & toast is insaaaaanely good, and it comes with griddled ciabatta that’s buttery as can be.
 Everything they do with XO paste is magic, case in point, their juk.
 It’s longer listed on their dim sum menu, but be sure to hop on that the second it’s back.